 CASE 1: Your multimeter shows that the BLU wire is feeding 10 to 12 Volts DC to HO2S 11- Good, since this confirms that the oxygen sensor's heater element is getting power.

-The next step is to make check that the black (GRY) wire, of the O2 sensor engine wiring harness connector, is feeding ground to the heater element.
-For this test, go to TEST 2: Verifying The Heater Element Is Getting Ground.
+The next step is to make sure that the black (GRY) wire, of the O2 sensor engine wiring harness connector, is feeding ground to the heater element.
+For this test, go to: TEST 2: Verifying The Heater Element Is Getting Ground.